-Known For: Co-Founder of Hull House
+Known For: Cofounder of Hull House

-Jane Addams was the eighth child for John Huy Addams who was a very successful miller, banker and landowner.
+Jane Addams was the eighth child of John Huy Addams, who was a very successful miller, banker and landowner.
 At six years old while on a trip with her father through Freeport, Illinois, Addams asked her father why the people lived in such horrid conditions, he remarked that it was because they were poor.
 At that tender age, Addams declared that when she became an adult she would buy a large house where poor children could come and play as they liked.

 She attended Rockford Seminary in Illinois and was an exemplary student, graduating at the top of her class.
 Addams was class president for four years and the editor of the school magazine.
 After graduating in 1881, Addams pursued further education at Women’s Medical College in Philadelphia, but her study was cut short because of a spinal operation – she suffered throughout her life from a painful curved spine.
-Recovery took a long time and she became deeply depressed, not only because of the operation, but also because of the sudden death of her beloved father.
+The recovery took a long time and she became deeply depressed, not only because of the operation, but also because of the sudden death of her beloved father.
 Though middle class women like Addams were expected to assume the role of the dutiful wife and mother, they were also expected to be very well educated.

-To find solace and her place in the world, Addams looked to religion but did not find what she was looking for.
+To find solace and her place in the world, Addams looked to religion, but did not find what she was looking for.
 During her lengthy recovery, she traveled to Europe between 1883 and 1885 with her stepmother Anna Haldeman Addams, but still could not find what she was seeking.
 On her second trip to Europe in 1887, this time with her a long-time friend from Rockford Seminary in Illinois, she visited Tonybee Hall, a famous settlement house in the slums of the East End of London, England, where “Educated young men had moved into the area and were offering literacy classes, art lessons, and other activities to residents.
 Because the men actually settled in the area and lived with the residents.”
-Addams thought she would transport the idea to US and use Tonybee Hall as a model.
+Addams thought she would transport the idea to the US and use Toynbee Hall as a model.

 Along with Ellen Starr, they rented Charles J. Hull’s large abandoned home and established Hull House – which is still around today – in one of the poorest slums in Chicago.
 Eventually, Charles Hull’s daughter and heir, Helen Culver donated the house and some of the surrounding land.
 Hull House was a great center for the poor in the neighbourhood, an area filled with recent immigrants from Germany, Ireland, Sweden, Italy, Russia, Greece, and many other countries.
 Hull House established a boarding house for working girls, a theatre group (Shakespeare and Sophocles plays), club for teenage boys, sewing classes for teenage girls, kindergarten and day nursery and many other services.
 And they offered evening college extension courses, English and art classes, political discussion groups, and books and magazines for children and adults.